-Hourly employees are entitled to five (5) days of sick leave per year.
-A maximum of five (5) days of sick leave may be carried over to the next year.
+Hourly employees are entitled to one (I) week of sick leave per year.
+A maximum of one (I) week of sick leave may be carried over to the next year.

 In the event of an extended medical hardship, additional sick leave may be granted subject to Board approval.